Whole30 Clam Chowder (Dairy-Free) – a delicious and creamy winter soup that is made with simple, real ingredients!

 I would just say get the highest quality canned clams you can and, again, check those labels to make sure they aren’t sneaking in any added sugar, etc.

-- 6 slices Whole30 compliant bacon, cut into small, bite-sized chunks.
+- 6 slices Whole30 compatible bacon, cut into small, bite-sized chunks.

 - 2 stalks celery, sliced